 7. realize that knowledge and ability carry with them a responsibility for their constructive and ethical use in society

 Connect the courses you are taking this semester with the learning outcomes listed above.
 Sometimes it is very easy to make the connection due to the title of the course.
 In other cases you may need to look at the course objectives or description on the syllabus and think about our larger goals for your education.
 Now, imagine a web of 100-level through 400- or 500-level courses that connect together to form your undergraduate degree.
 The connections between these courses are real and come from the above list.
 You are not simply “checking off courses” on a degree sheet.
-You are building an interactive set of skills and content knowledge for a liberal arts education, whether it is for a degree in history or a degree in accountancy.
+You are building an interactive set of skills and content knowledge for a liberal arts education, whether it is for a degree in history, forensic chemistry, social work, or accountancy.